Internet-of-People/iop-profile-server/docs/ARCH-PS-Fundamentals.md

 Profile server is a TCP network server that implements services defined by [IoP Profile Server Protocol](https://github.com/Internet-of-People/message-protocol).
-This particular implementation is a fully asynchronous, multithreaded server written in C# and runs on [.NET Core platform](https://www.microsoft.com/net/core) and the further description related to this implementation and may not be accurate for other implementations of IoP Profile Servers.
+This particular implementation is a fully asynchronous, multithreaded server written in C# and runs on [.NET Core platform](https://www.microsoft.com/net/core) and the further text is related to this implementation only and it may not be accurate for other implementations of IoP Profile Servers.

 ## Cryptography

 Profile server uses [Ed25519](http://ed25519.cr.yp.to/) signature system for the representation of identities, this implementation is based on [Chaos.NaCl](https://github.com/CodesInChaos/Chaos.NaCl/) library.
 For encryption of data transferred over the network, we use [TLS 1.2](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_1.2), which is built in .NET Core.

+Each identity in the IoP network is represented by a single Ed25519 key pair.
+A network identifier of an identity is then a SHA256 hash of its public key.

 ## Serialization Protocol